Gateway to Dream Pop

 As the internet became the hub for alternative music of assorted flavours, a key part of its culture was the people’s longing for music that mimicked a bygone era.
 As the 20-year rule dictates, the 2000s was demanding more of the synth-pop that came from the same decade dream pop was born in.
 Enter M83, a prime example of the style growing to bend to the sound of the burgeoning indie scene that traded on delivering grab-bag feelings of nostalgia.
 After a piano-led curtain lifter, the opening triptych of Saturdays = Youth swoon with enchanting vibrancy and whispered vocals that sing gorgeously heart-wrenching melodies.
 ‘Kim & Jessie’, a throwback summer hit with a heavy heart, was just what the youth were after lyrically, but aesthetically, band leader Anthony Gonzalez was consciously going back to those new wave tendencies that defined the 80s, the music of his childhood.
 As his coevals were entering young adulthood and doing the exact same thing, this further connects with what was culturally desired in the aughts.

 That new wave influence peeks through the boxy hits of electronic drum pad through the mist of ‘Skin of the Night’, or the jangly expanse of ‘Highway of Endless Dreams’.
 That latter track is notable for its unresolved build - after reaching so high, it fades out with intention, as its optimism shatters with the oncoming track “Too Late”, signaller to the dark finale of the record.
 This latter portion reveals a hidden commonality dream pop has with post-rock.
 The slow mesmerising timbres seen in bands like Sigur Rós are on full display here, and this stylistic switch-up reveals the record to be an audial accomplice for a character coming of age, the spark of his youth on the verge of fading, chiseling a visible line between the two.
 But look to stellar compositions like ‘Skin of the Night’ and ‘Graveyard Girl’.
-These dreamscapes are so full of life, it demonstrates how a genre that was once thought of as a less-invigorating offshoot of shoegaze can paint the perfect illustration to portray the rush of adolescence.
+These dreamscapes are so full of life, it demonstrates how a genre that was once thought of as a less-invigorating offshoot of shoegaze can paint the perfect portrayal of the rush of adolescence.

 If you like, try: Chromatics - Kill For Love